Are Standard Operating Procedures (SOP) a nice-to-have or a must-have for continuous improvement and business success?

 3. Provide Ease of Access to Documents

 Organizations with a current Learning Management System (LMS) or Configuration Management System (CMS), should use it as the central repository for SOP’s and process related documentation.
-The benefits of using a central location for documentation, especially if it part of a server or cloud based system, includes the ease to update, configuration control and accessibility.
+The benefits of using a central location for documentation, especially if its part of a server or cloud-based system, includes the ease to update, configuration control and accessibility.

 High levels of employee engagement, retention and morale are assets to any organization.
 As employees develop their personal and professional skills, they are an asset to their organization.
 The result is higher engagement and retention of skilled employees.
 Leadership teams can assist in this process by connecting process-related activities, job roles and process documentation as validation of a learned skill.
 Incorporating these processes in the company culture assists in the development of employees at every level of organization.
 For these efforts to be effective, ensure that communications are clear regarding the intent of the SOPs.
 The connection must be drawn to the SOPs and the standardized work of individuals within the organization.